There are 6 commonly used parasite tests. By comparing all 6, there is 1 parasite test that is most accurate for diagnosing parasitic infections.

 Here are the drawbacks:

 The saliva test is convenient, but it has the same limitations as the blood test.
-Worse still, it may show you aren’t infected with a parasite, even if you currently are infected.
+Worse still, since saliva has just one type of antibody, it may show you aren’t infected with a parasite, even if you currently are infected.

 This test is quite amazing and can give testing results very quickly (as fast as 24 hours).
 Essentially the technician takes a stool sample, puts it into a machine, and it tells you which parasite DNA it has found.